lanl/dsi/docs/examples_dev.rst

     :align: center

     Entity Relationship Diagram of YAML data.
-    Shows table relations between the student__math, student__address and student__physics tables, as well as the dsi_units table separately.
+    Shows table relations between the math, address and physics tables.

 NOTE: The schema JSON files do not need "comment" keys.
 They have only been included to better explain the connection of the tables and columns.

 For futher clarity, each schema file must be structured as a dictionary where: